 Growing Courgettes Vertically

-Now we come to the difference when growing courgettes vertically.
+If you want to learn how to grow courgettes vertically, this is the main difference.
 You need to give them something to climb up on.
 Otherwise, they will grow out rather than up.

 This is one of the main requirements for courgettes that grow vertically.